 No other emotion can do what anger does, and no other emotion can support you in the way healthy anger can.
 Simply put, anger is a necessary and magnificent emotion that can improve your life and your relationships in astonishing ways.

-When you understand that emotions are action-requiring neurological programs that bring you specific gifts and skills, you can change the ways that you approach your emotions.
-Instead of dropping into simplistic valencing (where some emotions are good, right, and positive, while others are bad, wrong, and negative), this new approach can help you understand emotions more deeply and more functionally.
+When you understand that emotions bring you specific gifts and skills, you can change the ways that you approach your emotions.
+Instead of dropping into simplistic valencing (where you mistakenly see some emotions as good and positive, while others are bad and negative), this new approach can help you understand emotions more deeply and more functionally.

 When you know that each of your emotions arises for a very specific reason, and that each one requires its own action, then you can respond to all of them with intelligence and skill.
 When you know why your emotions arise, you can respond to them skillfully, access their gifts, and discover your inborn emotional genius.

 What is anger and where does it come from?

 Anger comes from within you, and its job is to help you set and maintain effective interpersonal boundaries around the things and ideas you value.
 At its most subtle level, anger helps you uphold mutual respect and keep open the lines of communication in your relationships.